PavelKryshtal/cloudtestdrive/DataScience/prereq1/lab.md

 At the end of this process, you can login directly using the credentials you just created.

-If you already used this email address to create a trial earlier, and you have used your credits, please get in contact with John Craig (john.w.craig@oracle.com) to find a solution.

 ### Logging in at a later point
 - You will have received an email titled "Get Started Now with Oracle Cloud".
 - Use the button "Sign in to Oracle Cloud".